 THE MINISTER OF STATE IN THE MINISTRY OF ENVIRONMENT AND FORESTS (SHRI BABU LAL MARANDI): (a) No, Sir.
-However, the Government has intiated the following steps to promote the. use of Compressed Natural Gas (CNG);
+However, the Government has initiated the following steps to

-- -Providing customs duty exemption for CNG kits: - -allotment of land for setting up of CNG filling stations; - -conversion of DTC and private city buses to single fuel more on CNG by 31.3.2001 in the National Capital Territory of Delhi; - -No 8 year old buses to ply except on CNG or other clean fuels by 1.4.2000 in the National Capital Territory of Delhi.
+- -Providing customs duty exemption for CNG kits; - -allotment of land for setting up of CNG filling stations; - -conversion of DTC and private city buses to single fuel more on CNG by 31.3.2001 in the National Capital Territory of Delhi; - ---No 8 year old buses to ply except on CNG or other clean fuels by 1.4.2000 in the National Capital Territory of Delhi.